boxofyellow/do-while-not-queued/README.md

 A few things to note:
 1. You can use this to create runs that go for a long time, and inturn consume a lot of your compute resources, so consider using this with Self-Hosted runners
-1. To perform various operations (like check if a new instance of this workflow has been queued) requires a valid token required.
+1. To perform various operations (like check if a new instance of this workflow has been queued) requires a valid token.
 The one that is provided when the job starts is only good for 1 hour.
 So keep that in mind when selecting max-time-seconds.
 To work around this you can prevision your own PAT, and add it as a secret and provide that.
-1. While on the topic of max-time-seconds, no timeout is imposed on your command, this only controls how long the action will look for queued items, you need to ensure your command will complete in a reasonable about of time.
+1. While on the topic of max-time-seconds, no timeout is imposed on your command, this only controls how long the action will look for queued items, you need to ensure your command will complete in a reasonable amount of time.
 1. Your command will have access to all Environment variables that are available to actions by default, plus any that add to `env:`

 # Example Usage